 From most spots in Western Oregon, you can get to the Coast in less than 2 hours.

 We live in Eugene, a small city in the southern Willamette Valley.
 From our front door, we can head due west on Highway 126.
-In about an hour, we can be making footprints in wet sand at one of the beaches around the town of Florence.
+In about an hour, we can be making footprints in wet sand at a beach around the town of Florence.